KevinDennyII/myresume/README.md

 * AltaCV uses [`fontawesome`](http://www.ctan.org/pkg/fontawesome) and [`academicons`](http://www.ctan.org/pkg/academicons); they're included in both TeX Live 2016 and MikTeX 2.9.
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) font.
 * LuaLaTeX compilation is **strongly** recommended.
 If you want to use XeLaTeX instead, that's fine, but you may need to make sure `academicons.ttf` is installed _on_ your operating system, not just available in your `TEXMF` tree with the `academicons` LaTeX package.

+# Description (Brief text on what the project is about)

+# Dependencies (List of libs and tools the projects uses or need to run)

+# Getting Started (Steps to spin up the project)

+# Contribution (Section on how to contribute and what not)

+# Troubleshooting (Gotchas that most folks come across when working with your project)

+# Roadmap (Future changes you wish to add toy our project)

+# License